Iraneus/betamedneed/_services/discovery.md

 layout: service
 ---

-Explore **new** and recent medications and get answers from experts in the field.
+Explore **newly** approved medicines and get answers from experts in the field.

 ![Pharm drugs](/images/illustrations/medicines.webp)